ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 When using the console, you may need to refresh your browser to see updated status information after deleting a resource.
 {:tip}

-## Automate with the CLI

-The [GitHub repository vpc-tutorials](https://github.com/IBM-Cloud/vpc-tutorials) contains scripts to automate the creation of the VPC environment described in this tutorial.
-Clone the reposition then follow [the README instructions](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/public-app-private-backend/README.md) to deploy and clean up the resources for this tutorial.

 ## Expand the tutorial
 {: #expand-tutorial}